 Cona Elder Law is committed to helping Veterans and their families on Long Island.
 As a means of giving back and expressing our thanks to our Veterans, Cona Elder Law provides pro bono services to Veterans and sponsors a number of programs to honor Veterans throughout the year.

-A Veteran may be entitled to compensation as a result of a service-connected disability.
-Compensation is paid to a service member for an injury or disease that occurred during service or is service-connected.
+Veterans who served may be entitled to compensation as a result of a service-connected disability.
+Compensation is paid to a service member for an injury or disease that occurred during service or which is service-connected.
 The amount of the compensation is based on the veteran’s disability rating.
-Disability compensation is not taxable income and there is no asset or income limitation.
+Disability compensation is paid as a monthly benefit, is not taxable income and there is no asset or income limitation.

-The Aid and Attendance program is part of the needs-based pension program.
-Aid and Attendance benefits provide a non-service connected pension benefit for veterans who need assistance with the activities of daily living, such as bathing, feeding, dressing, attending to the wants of nature, adjusting prosthetic devices and/or protecting the veteran from the hazards of his daily environment.
+The Aid and Attendance program is a needs-based pension program.
+Aid and Attendance benefits provide a pension benefit for veterans who need assistance with the activities of daily living, such as bathing, feeding and dressing.

-A veteran, his/her spouse or a surviving spouse of a veteran can qualify for Aid and Attendance benefits if they reside in an assisted living facility or if they are living at home and require the assistance of another individual, such as a home health care aide.
+A veteran, his/her spouse or a surviving spouse of a veteran can qualify for Aid and Attendance benefits if they reside in an assisted living facility, nursing home, or if they are living at home and require the assistance of another individual, such as a home health aide.